DataAnalyticsEngineering/FANS/README.md

 ```

 - `problem_type`: This defines the type of physical problem you are solving.
 Common options include "thermal" problems and "mechanical" problems.
 - `matmodel`: This specifies the material model to be used in the simulation.
-Examples include `LinearThermalIsotropic` for isotropic linear thermal problems, `LinearElasticIsotropic` for isotropic linear elastic mechanical problems, `PseudoPlasticLinearHardening` for plasticity mimicking model with linear hardening, and `VonMisesPlasticLinearIsotropicHardening` for rate independent J2 plasticity model with linear isotropic hardening.
+Examples include `LinearThermalIsotropic` for isotropic linear thermal problems, `LinearElasticIsotropic` for isotropic linear elastic mechanical problems, `PseudoPlasticLinearHardening`/`PseudoPlasticNonLinearHardening` for plasticity mimicking model with linear/nonlinear hardening, and `J2ViscoPlastic_LinearIsotropicHardening`/`J2ViscoPlastic_NonLinearIsotropicHardening` for rate dependent J2 plasticity model with linear/nonlinear isotropic hardening.
 - `material_properties`: This provides the necessary material parameters for the chosen material model.
-For thermal problems, you might specify `conductivity`, while mechanical problems might require `bulk_modulus`, `shear_modulus`, `yield_stress`, and `hardening_parameter`.
+For thermal problems, you might specify `conductivity`, while mechanical problems might require `bulk_modulus`, `shear_modulus`, and more properties for advanced material models.
 These properties can be defined as arrays to represent multiple phases within the microstructure.

 ### Solver Settings